Cindy Brantmeier

 Director and Adviser of Applied Linguistics

-Faculty Fellow of International Research, Office of the Vice Chancellor for Research
+Senior Research Advisor for International Research with Human Subjects, Office of the Vice Chancellor for Research

 Faculty Scholar, Institute for Public Health